Skip to main content

 • A craniotomy is the temporary removal of bone during another procedure.
 The bone is replaced before the surgery is complete.

-• A craniectomy is the removal of bone, commonly in an emergency situation.
+• A craniectomy is the removal of bone, commonly in an emergency situation or in certain areas of the skull.
 The bone is not immediately replaced.

 • A cranioplasty is the replacement of bone.
 Your surgeon may use your own bone or other material, such as titanium, synthetic bone or acrylic.